best samsung tablets for drawing

 Inside is a Samsung Exynos 1280 processor + limited 4GB RAM, through which the performance is significantly below most tablets on this list.
 For common applications and especially for note-taking and drawing apps, the performance is good enough.

-As with the S9 and S9 FE, the S Pen is included in the package and works exactly the same.
+The best part is the included S Pen, which works exactly the same as other samsung tablets.
 Additionally, the pen also connects to the tablet magnetically to prevent it from getting lost.

 Factors to Consider When Choosing a Samsung Tablet for Drawing